How to deal with people saying “Climate is always changing, don’t worry about it”

 - Another point is that we are heavily invested in the current climatic conditions.
 For example, our cities are located in accordance with the climatic conditions we had when they evolved.
 According to the UN,” 600 million people (around 10 per cent of the world’s population) live in coastal areas that are less than 10 meters above sea level”.

 Now we have some good reasoning for why we have the opinion we had in the first place, we can now pat ourself on the shoulder for being on the side of the argumentation that the vast majority of scientists would agree on.
 But I am not really convinced we really made a difference yet.
 My aim is not the be “right” in a discussion, my aim is to avoid human suffering.

 I think people deny the climate crisis because it is very overwhelming to accept it.
 If you already have enough trouble in your personal life, the last thing you need is a scientifically-backed doomsday scenario.

 So I think a first valuable step is to reinterpret what people are actually saying when they deny climate change.
-I think they are not saying:
+I do not think they are saying:

 “The scientific evidence for climate change is not convincing enough, and I will change my mind if we have even more evidence”.